AntonioCervantes/DonkeyCar/README.md

 # DonkeyCar
-Autonomous self-driving car using Autorope's donkeycar open-source software
+Autonomous self-driving car using Autorope's donkeycar open-source software.
+Most of the code was not written by me, but was modified it to be configured onto my RC car.

 ![donkeycar2](https://user-images.githubusercontent.com/87390731/133941557-80d9f9e6-2b96-49e0-ab23-7434410fb5fd.PNG)